Excellence in Dentistry

 Dentists use partial dentures when some of your original teeth are still in place in your upper or lower set of teeth.
 Partial dentures include artificial teeth on a synthetic base attached to a metal frame.
 The frame has handles that grasp the crowns on either side.

-You’ll try the model dentures a few times, and Dr. Rotroff will examine how they fit as well as their color and shape before the lab makes the final dentures.
+You’ll try the model dentures a few times, and Dr. Rotroff and Dr. Wasselle examine how they fit as well as their color and shape before the lab makes the final dentures.

 New dentures may feel strange the first week or so.
 For the first few days, you should chew in small bites and eat soft foods.
 Your mouth gradually adapts to the new dentures as muscles in your mouth learn how to keep them in place.

 Dr. Rotroff and Dr. Wasselle guide you on how best to use your dentures.
 For example, you should avoid chewing gum and using toothpicks with dentures.
 After a while, inserting them into your mouth and taking them out is going to be as natural as breathing.